GNOME/gnome-builder/doc/installation.rst

 via Flatpak
 -----------

-If you have a recent Linux distribution, such as Fedora 25, simply download our Stable_ flatpak and click **Install** when Software_ opens.
+If you have a recent Linux distribution, such as Fedora 25, simply download the Stable_ Flatpak and click **Install** when Software_ opens.
-If Software_ does not automatically open, try opening the Stable_ flatpakref from your file browser.
+If Software_ does not automatically open, try opening the Stable_ flatpakref by double clicking it in your file browser.

-If you want to track Builder development, you might want our Nightly_ channel instead of Stable_.
+If you want to track Builder development, you might want the Nightly_ channel instead of Stable_.

 .. note:: To build flatpak-based applications, ensure that the ``flatpak-builder`` program is installed.
 On Fedora, this is the ``flatpak-builder`` package.

 Command Line
 ^^^^^^^^^^^^

-You can also use the command line to install Builder.
+You can also use the command line to install Builder:

 **Stable**